voedger/voedger-internals/server/vsql-select-update.md

 ## Motivation

-- login failed on Live Cluster again
+- login failed on Live Cluster again, it is necessary to fix things manually

 ## Functional design: Prinicples